rust-lang/rust/text/0000-document_all_features.md

 ## New requirement to document changes before stabilizing

+[require-documentation-before-stabilization]: #new-requirement-to-document-changes-before-stabilizing

 Prior to stabilizing a feature, the features will now be documented as follows:

 - Language features:
-    - must be documented in the reference.
+    - must be documented in the Rust Reference.
     - should be documented in _The Rust Programming Language_.
     - may be documented in _Rust by Example_.
 - Standard library additions must include documentation in `std` API docs.